Particular/docs.particular.net/nservicebus/hosting/windows-service.md

 The endpoint can fail when using the [NServiceBus Host](nservicebus-host/) or [self hosting and implementing a critical error handler that exits the process](critical-errors.md#default-action-handling-in-nservicebus) when a critical error occurs.
 Not having Windows Service Recovery configured will result in message processing to halt.

-When an NServiceBus endpoint is hosted as a Windows Service is it important to configure the Windows Service Recovery options.
+When an NServiceBus endpoint is hosted as a Windows Service it is important to configure its Recovery options.
 These can be set by the service properties or via `sc.exe` which has advanced configuration options.

 #### Via sc.exe